-Unlike the leasehold, freehold is the tenure that is held in perpetuity and does not expire with effluxion of time.
+Unlike the leasehold, freehold is the tenure that is held in perpetuity and does not expire with the effluxion of time.
 The freehold title is an absolute title and is at the top of the chain and can be held for an unlimited period.

 When you own the freehold land, you are responsible for any upkeep and repairs.
-This works out slightly differently if you own a freehold land and there is a building that contains leasehold flats, in this case the freehold owner/landlord will be responsible for the maintenance of the building, but this cost is recoverable from the leaseholders in the form of service charge.
+This works out slightly differently if you own a freehold land and there is a building that contains leasehold flats, in this case, the freehold owner/landlord will be responsible for the maintenance of the building, but this cost is recoverable from the leaseholders in the form of service charge.

 The legislation is different in these countries when compared to England & Wales.

-In the Scotland, all flats are held on the freehold title in form of commonhold which means that common parts and upkeep of building is managed by a managing agent and flat owners are responsible for contributing to a maintenance fund.
+In Scotland, all flats are held on the freehold title in form of commonhold which means that common parts and upkeep of the building is managed by a managing agent and flat owners are responsible for contributing to a maintenance fund.

-In the Northern Ireland, the leasehold legal system is somewhat similar to the England & Wales, with exception that there is an easier legal mechanism in place to buy the freehold via an application to Land & Property Services.
+In Northern Ireland, the leasehold legal system is somewhat similar to the England & Wales, with the exception that there is an easier legal mechanism in place to buy the freehold via an application to Land & Property Services.
 The cost of buying freehold is calculated as 9 times the annual ground rents payable.
 For more information see Housing Advice Northern Ireland.

 When buying the leasehold property, you will be instructing different professionals to advise and complete your purchase such as solicitors and valuers.
 It is recommended that you personally take time to complete due diligence on your lease and prescribed obligations.
-Also, as part of initial legal due diligence it is important to take the time to understand the past records of service charge and the future planned works.
+Also, as part of initial legal due diligence, it is important to take the time to understand the past records of service charge and the future planned works.
 As these can affect your service charges significantly in the future.
-For example, if there are any majors works planned such as an elevator replacements or external decorations and depending on the block size these works can run into five or six-digit amounts.
+For example, if there are any majors works planned such as elevator replacements or external decorations and depending on the block size these works can run into five or six-digit amounts.